Here's a Thai-inspired chicken soup that is easy to make and bursting with flavor! It's healthy comfort food with an Asian twist.

 This decadent dessert is a legend at our parish's Paschal (Easter) feast - the serving bowl is often literally licked clean when everyone is done!
 It's super easy because it relies on box mixes and Cool Whip, but somehow the combination of the various ingredients results in a surprisingly tasty and even elegant completed dish.

 1 box brownie mix, prepared (should be over 20 oz. box and use a 9x13 pan - see Note)

 ¼ c. coffee, optional

-1 box chocolate instant pudding mix, 4 serving size
+1 box chocolate instant pudding mix,

 We go through a lot of eggs here at the Samurai household - about 3 dozen a week.
 We like 'em scrambled, fried, in omelets or frittatas, even raw!
 The simple, humble egg has been much maligned in the press and by the mainstream "healthcare" establishment at times, but we don't let that bother us - we recognize it for the little nutritional powerhouse it is, and know that it's been a valued part of traditional diets for ages.
-Eggs are an inexpensive source of a complete protein (in the white) combined with a variety of essential healthy fats and nutrients in the yolk.
-They're good brain food!
+Eggs are an inexpensive source of a complete protein (in the white)

 Here's an easy weeknight dinner that you can usually pull together from ingredients you have kicking around in your fridge.
 Since the food is breakfasty, it would also make for a yummy brunch.